 - business brokers or transfer agents brokering the sales or transfer of client businesses to third parties

 - social housing associations that offer estate agency services

 - letting or property management agents that offer estate agency services to landlord customers

-- in Scotland, a solicitors’ property centre
+- a solicitor’s property centre in Scotland

-You don’t need to register if you’re:
+You do not need to register if you’re:

-- an auctioneer already registered with HMRC as a High Value Dealer
+- an auctioneer already registered with HMRC as a high value dealer

 - a solicitor carrying on estate agency work as part of that practice as a solicitor, and not as a separate business

-- confirm your registration
+- after your registration has been cancelled